nats-io/nats.deno/jetstream.md

 messages presented by the server.

-In NATS core, if you want to ensure that your message was received as intended, you publish data as requests.
-The receiving client can then respond a result or simply to let you know that your request was handled.
+In NATS core, if you want to ensure that your message was received as intended, you publish a request.
+The receiving client can then respond an acknowledgement or return some result.
 When processing a stream, the consumer configuration dictates whether messages sent to the consumer should be acknowledged or not.
-The server tracks acknowledged messages and knows which messages the clients has not seen or may need to be resent.
+The server tracks acknowledged messages and knows which messages the consumer has not seen or that may need to be resent due to a missing acknowledgement.
 By default, clients have 30 seconds to respond or extend the acknowledgement.
-If a message fails to be acknowledged in time, the server could present the client with a duplicate.
-This functionality has a very important implication for the client.
-Consumers should not buffer more messages than they can process and acknowledge within this constraint.
+If a message fails to be acknowledged in time, the server will resend the message again.
+This functionality has a very important implications.
+Consumers should not buffer more messages than they can process and acknowledge within the acknowledgement window.

 Lastly, the NATS server protects itself and when it detects that a client connection is not draining data quickly enough, it disconnects it to prevent the